Kemi Badenoch says she is ‘rebuilding’ the Tories as she marks a year as leader

 Kemi Badenoch has said she is “rebuilding” the Conservative Party, as she marks her first year as Tory leader.

-Mrs Badenoch’s first anniversary since taking over as Tory leader is on Sunday, November 2.
+Mrs Badenoch’s first anniversary since taking over as Tory leader is today (Sunday, November 2).

 She came to the helm of the Conservative Party after a leadership contest triggered by Rishi Sunak’s resignation in the wake of the 2024 general election drubbing.